Roger92/metric-ruler-labels/README.md

 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)

 ## Changelog
+**v0.9.1**
+- Added support for the DragRuler module by Stäbchenfisch ( you can activate/deactivate metric labels for this module in the settings)
+- All segments of the ruler now have metric labels
+- Added german localization
+- Added a dialog if dependency is missing
+- Removed libRuler as a dependency  (yay ... less dependencies are always better \\(°0°)/ )

+**v0.9.0**
-- v0.9.0 First realease with the conversions for miles and feet for the ruler tool.
+- First realease with the conversions for miles and feet for the ruler tool.